SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 )}
 ```

-> We divide components internally to 2 groups:
+> We divide components internally into 2 groups:
 >
 > * _application components_ - which requires AdminBro, you can think about them as "smart components"
 > * and _design system components_ - they don't require AdminBro and you can use them outside of the AdminBro setup.